TOP

 Members acquire Cognitive Learning Psychologist Certificate and Cognitive Learning Psychology Expert Certificate through the authorized training sessions and qualifying examination.
 Licensed members are professionals who are authorized to analyze and evaluate the knowledge and learning activities of the learners, and to manage, develop, and evaluate programs on effective cognitive learning.
 Such members are able to work in diverse education sites in the society.
 Furthermore, this society will continue to make efforts to disseminate knowledge on experimental psychology, which is the basis of psychology, to the members of the Korean Psychological Association as well as the public.

 Division 7.
-Culture and Social Issues
+Korean Association of Culture and Social Issues

 The Korean Culture and Social Issues Psychological Association was established in 1991 in order to analyze and solve the problems of the society in a psychological way.